 The balance of vaginal flora is very fragile and requires special attention!

-An unbalanced vaginal flora exposes the mucosa to infections.
-This is because the vaginal flora is made up of lactobacilli, bacteria naturally present in the vagina, which prevent microbes from developing by creating a "protective layer" on the vaginal mucosa.
-If the flora is unbalanced, whether as a result of poor hygiene habits or during certain periods: pregnancy, antibiotics, periods, etc., the number of lactobacilli can be reduced, which can lead to germ proliferation, irritation or infection.
+If the flora is unbalanced, whether as a result of poor hygiene habits or during certain periods: pregnancy, antibiotics, menstruation, etc., the number of lactobacilli can be reduced, which can lead to germ proliferation, irritation or infection.

-That's why it's so important to pay attention to intimate hygiene, adopting some simple gestures and avoiding others.
+That's why it's so important to pay close attention to intimate hygiene, adopting some simple gestures and avoiding others.

-For good intimate hygiene, there are a few tips to follow:
+To ensure good intimate hygiene, there are a few tips to follow:

-- Use products suitable for intimate hygiene, such as fragrance-free, hypoallergenic intimate gels or dermatological lotions!
+- Use suitable products for intimate hygiene, such as intimate gels or fragrance-free, hypoallergenic dermatological lotions!

 - Wash by hand, as washcloths encourage the proliferation of bacteria and microbes.
 If you still prefer a washcloth, wash it after every wash.